top of page

 Maximising Winter Performance

-3. Set Steady Temperatures Unlike boilers, heat pumps work best running consistently, not being turned on and off.
-Keep a steady set point for warmth and efficiency.
+1. Set Steady Temperatures.
+Unlike boilers, heat pumps work best running consistently, not being turned on and off.
+Keep a consistent target temperature for warmth and efficiency.

-4. Maintain Your System A yearly service ensures your pump is clean, leak-free, and performing as it should — vital during peak heating months.
+2. Maintain Your System.
+A yearly service ensures your pump is clean, leak-free, and performing as it should during peak heating months.

 For more on designing a system that works perfectly for your property, see our Air Source Heat Pump service page.